-The Society’s Qualifications Team offers a range of doctoral level qualifications which enable you to undertake your training flexibly, within a structured and supportive framework.
+The Society’s Qualifications Team offers a range of professional qualifications which enable you to undertake your training flexibly, within a structured and supportive framework.

-Our qualifications have been designed to allow you to use your current role to gain the required competencies, through supervised practice, in order to enhance your skills in applied psychology and take your career to the next level, whilst balancing family and work commitments.
+Our qualifications have been designed to allow you to use your current role to gain the required competencies, through supervised practice, in order to enhance your skills in applied psychology and take your career to the next level, while also balancing family and work commitments.

 We offer qualifications in the following applied areas.
 For more information, please click on one of the links below.